b333vv/metricstree/docs/kotlin/phase2.1.md

 -   The definitions of the remaining metrics are conceptually applicable to Kotlin code, even if the implementation requires adaptation to Kotlin-specific language features.

 ## 7. Open Questions / Areas for Further Investigation
--   **LAA/FDP and Extension Functions:** How should property access within an extension function be treated?
-Does it count as "local" to the extended class or "foreign"?
-A clear rule must be defined.
-(Suggestion: Treat it as foreign, as the code resides outside the extended class).
+-   [Resolved] **LAA/FDP and Extension Functions:** Property access within an extension function is treated as foreign relative to the extended class.
+The provider is attributed to the owner of the accessed property (by resolution) or to the receiver expression text when unresolved.
--   **NOAV and Destructuring Declarations:** How should destructuring declarations (e.g., `val (a, b) = pair`) be counted by the `KotlinNumberOfAccessedVariablesVisitor`?
-(Suggestion: Each variable `a` and `b` should count as a distinct accessed variable).
+-   [Resolved] **NOAV and Destructuring Declarations:** Each variable introduced by a destructuring declaration counts as a distinct accessed variable.
+Operator references and function callees are not counted as variables.